 We’re going to save us all a lot of time and just say it upfront: yes, SEO works.
-It dramatically boosts your visibility and can help your business generate gobs of new sales.
+It dramatically boosts your visibility and can help your business generate loads of new sales.

 There, hopefully that settles it!

-Why should they be the only ones using search engine optimisation in Melbourne?
+Why should they be the only ones using search engine optimisation Melbourne?

 If you want to give them a run for their money, you’ll need to use SEO as well.